SPX Technologies: History

 In 2012, SPX president Charles E Johnson II sold its Service Solutions business for approximately $1.15 billion to Robert Bosch GmbH.

 In 2015, SPX Flow was founded, a spin-off from its parent company.
 Led by Chris Kearney and Jeremy Smeltser, SPX Flow supplies highly engineered flow components, process equipment, and turn-key systems to food and beverage, power and energy, and industrial end markets.
 After splitting from SPX Flow, SPX acquired both CUES Inc., a pipeline inspection manufacturer, and Schonstedt Instrument Co., a manufacturer and distributor of magnetic locator products, in 2018.
+TSPX Flow was acquired by Lone Star Funds for $3.8 billion in 2022.

-In December of that year, SPX announced that it would also acquire the marine and aviation warning-light corporation Carmanah Technologies.
+In December 2015, SPX announced that it would also acquire the marine and aviation warning-light corporation Carmanah Technologies.

 In 2019, the corporation acquired SGS Refrigeration Inc., a manufacturer and supplier of industrial refrigeration products, following its ongoing partnership since 2015.
-Patterson-Kelley was acquired that same year to join SPX’s HVAC solutions division.
+Patterson-Kelley was acquired that same year to join SPX's HVAC solutions division.

 In September 2020, SPX acquired ULC Robotics Inc., a developer of robotics systems and inspection technology for natural gas networks, in a $135 million deal.
 Sensors & Software Inc. was also acquired by SPX in November 2020.
 Sensors & Software Inc. is an Ontario-based manufacturer and distributor of Ground Penetrating Radar (GPR) products used for geotechnical and geological investigations, unexploded ordnance detection, and locating underground utilities.
-The company joined SPX’s Radiodetection business unit.
-From 2017-2020, SPX’s earnings per share (EPS) has grown by 70% per year.
+The company joined SPX's Radiodetection business unit.
+From 2017 to 2020, SPX's earnings per share (EPS) has grown by 70% per year.
 Its revenue is up by 1.6% in 2020.

-In February 2024, SPX expanded its Heating Ventilation and Air-Conditioning business by acquiring, Ingenia Technologies, a Canadian manufacturer of custom commercial air handling units, headquartered in Mirabel, Quebec.
-The acquisition amounting to $300 million included cash and associated real estate in its valuation.
+In February 2024, SPX expanded its HVAC business by acquiring, Ingenia Technologies, a Canadian manufacturer of custom commercial air quality systems, headquartered in Mirabel, Quebec, for $300 million.